e2ebridge/e2e-transaction-logger/README.md

 ### transactionLoggerMiddleware(options)

-A function that returns a middle ware which can be used with express.
+A function that returns a middleware which can be used with express.
 It will automatically start a transaction when a request arrives and end it when the response is sent.
 The Transaction object will be available in the request object as trx.

 __Arguments__